-Legal Framework and Operationalization
+Legal Framework & Operationalization

-Financial Autonomy not Operational
+Financial Autonomy Not Operational

-There is no evidence the financial autonomy clauses to ensure fiscal independence of the Office of the Auditor-General for Borno State is being implemented as the State Audit Office opted not to participate in the Subnational Audit Efficacy Index 2022 assessment.
-However, the principal138 audit law and amendment139 signed by Governor Babagana Zulum on 25th March 2021 and 23rd June 2021 respectively provided S.15(1) that "the salary, gratuity, and benefits of the Auditor-General shall be as may be recommended by the Revenue Mobilization Allocation and Fiscal Commission and shall be charged upon the Consolidated Revenue Fund of the state as first line charges".
+There is no evidence the financial autonomy clauses to ensure fiscal independence of the Office of the Auditor-General for Borno State is being implemented as the State Audit Office did not respond to the Subnational Audit Efficacy Index 2023 assessment.
+However, the principal audit law and amendment signed by Governor Babagana Zulum on 25th March 2021 and 23rd June 2021 respectively provides in S.15(1) that "the salary, gratuity, and benefits of the Auditor-General shall be as may be recommended by the Revenue Mobilization Allocation and Fiscal Commission and shall be charged upon the Consolidated Revenue Fund of the state as first line charges".